jupyter/nbformat/docs/format_description.rst

       "execution_count": 1, # integer or null
       "metadata" : {
-          "collapsed" : True, # whether the output of the cell is collapsed "autoscroll": False, # any of true, false or "auto" },
+          "collapsed" : True, # whether the output of the cell is collapsed "scrolled": False, # any of true, false or "auto" },
       "source" : "[some multi-line code]",
       "outputs": [{